 Marquis said he is not a vegetarian and enjoys eating lobster, but, as he continued, “anyone knows you don’t want to eat a lobster that old.”

 The news about the abduction, capture and death of Victor the lobster traveled worldwide.
 “It was staggering that the news traveled all the way to Australia,” Marquis said.
 “It’s hilarious.
-It was so bizarre that this has gotten more publicity than any other case I worked on.”
+It was so bizarre that (this story) has gotten more publicity than any other case I worked on.”

 True, the news went global.
 Paul Harvey, a well-known radio broadcaster reported the theft to his audiences.
 Marquis received a call from Susan Orlean, a writer for The New Yorker, to fact check the story.
 Orlean mentions the case in a 2002 article titled, “The Lady and the Tigers” as well as in her book, “My Kind of Place.”
 There’s also a paragraph mentioned in “The Mammoth Book of Weird News.”